pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 We added 4 tasks to the tasks section:

 - The first task uses the `win_chocolatey` module, and will loop over the `choco_packages` variable to install each product with the specified version
-- The second and third tasks use the `win_command` module to execute commands to check the version of `python` and `node` respectivly, registering the output of each.
+- The second and third tasks use the `win_command` module to execute commands to check the version of `python` and `node` respectively, registering the output of each.
 - The fourth and final task used the `debug` module to display a message containing the information gathered in steps 2 and 3.

 > **Tip**